The History of Middleford (from about 1650 or so….)

 In 1684 a small contingent of Puritans under the leadership of Jonathan Van Wycke left England and settled in the area, forming a religious town that is now known as Wycke Hollow.
 Although in search of religious freedom, they found the climate and soil perfect for raising animals and growing crops.
 However, their mission of religious worship coupled with their desire to have their children grow up and become the best educated citizens in the region forced them to abandon their agricultural efforts and focus on religion, education, business, and government.

 Around 1693 a group of farmers and trappers from Europe came to the region and founded the community of Olim.
-Led by Jeremiah Blackwell, the settlers adapted well to their new yet unfriendly surroundings, picking up on the agricultural efforts dismissed by the settlers of Wycke Hollow a decade earlier.
+Led by Jacob Olim and Jeremiah Blackwell, the settlers adapted well to their new yet unfriendly surroundings, picking up on the agricultural efforts dismissed by the settlers of Wycke Hollow a decade earlier.

 The import of materials and the export of both goods and finished products were a difficult endeavor in the American Colonies, and a port town was needed in order to ship the goods down the many creeks and waterways found in the region.
 In 1751 a young sailor and enterprising boat captain by the name of Matthew Norman formed the community that bears his name on the waterways of the Big Cedar Creek, and created an avenue for the three towns to flourish.